In this article, we will study the Definition, Types, Working Principles, Advantages, Disadvantages, and Applications of

 Tracepoint is a point on the follower, which describes the follower movement.
-For roller follower, it is the centre of the roller.
-So the tracepoint is the roller centre, which means the movement of the follower will be described in terms of the motion of this roller centre.
+For roller follower, it is the center of the roller.
+So the tracepoint is the roller center, which means the movement of the follower will be described in terms of the motion of this roller center.

-If it is a flat face follower, then tracepoint we use is the point on the follower’s face which is in contact with the cam surface when the follower is at one of the extreme positions, we normally use that extreme position when the follower is closest to the cam center.
+If it is a flat face follower, then the tracepoint we use is the point on the follower’s face that is in contact with the cam surface when the follower is at one of the extreme positions, we normally use that extreme position when the follower is closest to the cam center.

-The base circle is the smallest circle that can be drawn with the cam centre as the centre and touching the cam profile, this circle we call a base circle.
-So the radius of the base circle we call, Rb, is called base circle radius.
+The base circle is the smallest circle that can be drawn with the cam center as the center and touching the cam profile, this circle we call a base circle.
+So the radius of the base circle we call, Rb, is called the base circle radius.

 To define the pitch curve, think of kinematic inversion.
 In the kinematic inversion, this is a four-link mechanism, fixed link, cam, roller, and follower.

-In this four-link mechanism, this link is fixed, but in the kinematic chain, if we make a kinematic inversion holding cam fixed. the locus of the center of the roller will generate a curve which is parallel to the cam profile.
+In this four-link mechanism, this link is fixed, but in the kinematic chain, if we make a kinematic inversion holding cam fixed. the locus of the center of the roller will generate a curve that is parallel to the cam profile.

 This is the locus of the tracepoint or roller center, after kinematic inversion with cam fixed.

-The smallest circle that can be drawn with the cam center as the center and tangential to the pitch curve.
-This circle has a centre at the cam-shaft axis and tangential to the pitch curve.
+The smallest circle can be drawn with the cam center as the center and tangential to the pitch curve.
+This circle has a center at the cam-shaft axis and is tangential to the pitch curve.
 This circle is called the prime circle.
-If base circle radius is Rb and Rr is roller radius, then the prime circle radius is Rp = Rb + Rr.
+If the base circle radius is Rb and Rr is the roller radius, then the prime circle radius is Rp = Rb + Rr.

 The common normal between the roller and the cam is passing through the roller center and normal to the cam profile.